Rose Valland

 Rose Antonia Maria Valland (1 November 1898 – 18 September 1980) was a French art curator, member of the French Resistance, captain in the French military, and one of the most decorated women in French history.
-She secretly recorded details of the Nazi plundering of National French and private Jewish-owned art from France; and, working with the French Resistance, she saved thousands of works of art.
+She secretly recorded details of the Nazi plundering of National French and private Jewish-owned art from France.
+Working with the French Resistance, she saved thousands of works of art.

 Early life

 Valland was born in Saint-Étienne-de-Saint-Geoirs, Isère, the daughter of a blacksmith.
 Like many gifted pupils from humble backgrounds, she received a scholarship to an école normale, a teacher school.
 She graduated in 1918, with the plan of becoming an art teacher.
 She studied art at the École nationale des beaux-arts de Lyon, graduating in 1922.
 Valland then topped the competitive exam for art teacher training and underwent two years of training at the École nationale supérieure des beaux-arts in Paris, graduating in 1925.
-Afterward, she became a high school drawing teacher, but began to study art history at the École du Louvre and the University of Paris.
+She then began to study art history at the École du Louvre and the University of Paris.
+She also worked as a high school drawing teacher.
 She graduated in 1933 with a special diploma from the École du Louvre, and engaged in graduate studies at the Collège de France.
 In 1932, Valland became a volunteer assistant curator at the Jeu de Paume Museum.